igui/movie-genie/README.md

 It is a very simple project where Python is only used for the import pipeline and Next.js is used for the frontend.

 - `import_movies.ipynb` has the import pipeline.
-If you run it, it woul
+If you run it, it will import the Kaggle dataset into the `wikipedia-movies` directory and then into the Weaviate Cloud collection
 - `src` has the Next.js app
+- `linkedin_clustering.ipynb` Explores how to cluster data from LinkedIn postings related to ML or AI